A Short Proof of Euler--Poincar\'e Formula: Abstract

 \section{Abstract}

-We provide a short self-contained inductive proof of the famous generalized Euler-Poincar\'e Formula for the numbers of faces of a convex polytope in every dimension.
-Our proof is elementary and it does not use shellability of polytopes.
+``$V-E+F=2$'', the famous Euler's polyhedral formula, has a natural generalization to convex polytopes in every finite dimension, also known as the Euler--Poincar\'e Formula.
+We provide another short inductive proof of the general formula.
+Our proof is self-contained and it does not use shellability of polytopes.